 We have tried to take staycations in the past, only to find ourselves working away on the computer or obsessing over items on our “to do” lists.
-This time we did it right.
-We treated our staycation exactly the way we would have treated any other vacation.
+The trick is to treat your staycation exactly the way you would treat any other vacation.

 Don’t Do Chores